DerGuru/The-Resonant/New Chapters/04 - Part4/P4-04_Graduation.md

 Kira looked overwhelmed.
 "I don't know if I'm ready to teach."

-"None of us were," Jason said.
+"None of us were," we said.
 "But you learn by doing.
 And we'll be here.
 Supporting you.
 Answering questions.
-Making sure you don't make the mistakes I did."
+Making sure you don't make the mistakes we did."

 "Then... yes.
 I want to help."

 "Good," Elyra said.
 "Because teaching is how we make this sustainable.
 Each generation teaches the next.
 Knowledge compounds.
 Community builds."

-They spent the rest of the afternoon discussing logistics.
-How many students they could reasonably handle.
-What resources they needed.
-Whether they should register formally with Malvek's organization.
+We spent the rest of the afternoon discussing logistics.
+How many students we could reasonably handle.
+What resources we needed.
+Whether we should register formally with Malvek's organization.

 "I vote yes," Milo said.
 "Official status means protection.
 Resources.
 Legal standing."

 "It also means oversight," Lina countered.
 "And potential interference."

-"But we proved partnership works," Jason argued.
+"But we proved partnership works," we argued.
 "Malvek respects us now.
 And having institutional backing prevents us from being vulnerable."

-They debated for an hour.
+We debated for an hour.
 Finally, consensus:

-They'd propose a joint venture.
+We'd propose a joint venture.
 Independent operation with institutional support.
-Their rules.
-Their standards.
+Our rules.
+Our standards.
 But with Malvek's resources and protection.

 "I'll set up a meeting," Milo said.
 "Present the proposal.
 See what terms they offer."

 "And if they don't agree?"
 Kira asked.

-"Then we do it ourselves," Jason said.
+"Then we do it ourselves," we said.
 "Slower.
 Harder.
 But on our terms."

 "Either way," Lina added, "we're building something that lasts.
 Something that helps people who have nowhere else to go."

-They raised glasses - cheap champagne someone had bought - and toasted:
+We raised glasses - cheap champagne someone had bought - and toasted:

 "To competence over power."